 About the Aboriginal Heritage Office

-The AHO is funded by the partner Councils.
-Additional funds have, at times, been received from the NSW Heritage Branch, the Federal Department of Sustainability, Environment, Water, Population and Communities, the NSW National Parks and the Sydney Harbour Federation Trust for particular projects.
+The AHO is a partnership of Councils funded by those partner Councils.
+Additional funds have, at times, been received from the former NSW Heritage Branch, the Federal Department of Sustainability, Environment, Water, Population and Communities, the NSW National Parks and the Sydney Harbour Federation Trust, and NSW Heritage Near Me for particular projects.

 An Aboriginal Heritage Officer was first employed by North Sydney Council in 1999 to help improve its Aboriginal heritage management and develop a position that could be shared by several Councils.
 In 2000 Lane Cove, North Sydney, Warringah, and Willoughby Councils signed an agreement and employed the first Aboriginal Heritage Officer at local government for an initial period of five years.
 The position was upgraded to Aboriginal Heritage Manager in recognition of the complexities involved.
 As the number of staff and consultants grew, the Aboriginal Heritage Office became more of a distinct entity.
 Manly joined the partnership in 2005, followed by Ku-ring-gai in 2006, Pittwater in 2007, Armidale Dumaresq in 2008 for a 2 year project-based arrangement and Ryde for a five year period (2010 to 2015).
 Strathfield council joined the partnership in 2017.
 The AHO currently has a partnership with six local councils, following the merger of 3 councils.

 Read about how it all started in our 21st anniversary Newsletter Yarnupings edition.

 The AHO works in the areas of the partner Councils.
 The AHO does not operate within state or federal government land, such as National Parks, unless specially requested and subject to staff availability.